MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 #### Service governance, release, and version control

 The design imperatives must have a version and release cycle, and they must tie back to the service guidance.
 The service guidance must have a version and release cycle, and it must tie back to the policy controls.
-The policy controls must have versions and must be released in manageable waves.
+The policy controls must have versions and must be released in manageable waves by using the following guidelines:

 - All of these steps should happen with release cycles.
 - Services must be available on a set date.